EleutherAI/website/content-blog/transformer-math.md

 ### Total Inference Memory

+In addition to the memory needed to store the model weights, there is also a small amount of additional overhead during the actual forward pass.
+In our experience this overhead is ≤ 20% and is typically irrelevant to determining the largest model that will fit on your GPU.

-Therefore, in our experience, a good heuristic answer for “will this model fit for inference” is often simply:
+In total, a good heuristic answer for “will this model fit for inference” is:

 $\text{Total Memory}_{\text{Inference}}\approx(1.2) \times \text{Model Memory}$